How to Repair a Garage Door Opener Keypad

 Step 2 - Check for Wiring Connection

 The keypad operates through either being wired directly into the electrical system of the garage or through batteries.
 While the batteries have quite a long life, they will eventually run out of juice.
-Check the power of the keypad for a continuous current.
+Check the power of the keypad for continuous current.
 If the batteries are dead, replace them.
 If the wiring of the keypad does not have any current running through it, you will need to check the breaker, the junction box, or the wire terminals.

 Step 3 - Connect Wires